 Main actions according to TCM*: Clears Heat and dispels toxicity.
 Dispels Wind-Heat derived from an External pathogen.
 Expels Damp-Heat from the Lower Burner.
 Relieves Carbuncles.

 Contraindications*: This herb should not be used by those with Deficiency in the Spleen/Stomach when there is Cold or diarrhea.
 It should be used carefully when there is Qi or Yin Deficiency.

-As suggested by its category honeysuckle flowers are plants that are Cold in nature.
-This means that honeysuckle flowers typically help people who have too much "heat" in their body.
+As suggested by its category Jin Yin Hua is Cold in nature.
+This means that Jin Yin Hua typically helps people who have too much 'Heat' in their body.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much heat in their body are said to either have a Yang excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
-Depending on your condition honeysuckle flowers can help restore a harmonious balance between Yin and Yang.
+Those who have too much Heat in their body are said to either have a Yang Excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
+Depending on your condition Jin Yin Hua can help restore a harmonious balance between Yin and Yang.

-Honeysuckle flowers also taste Sweet.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Sweet ingredients like honeysuckle flowers tend to slow down acute reactions and detoxify the body.
+Jin Yin Hua also tastes Sweet.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Sweet ingredients like Jin Yin Hua tends to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

 Loniceroside C, a saponin from Japanese honeysuckle, showed in vivo anti-inflammatory activity against mouse ear edema1